UH Policies and Legal Statements

 713.743.8835

-In compliance with Texas SB805, the University of Houston is committed to providing a preference in employment to eligible veteran or disabled veteran applicants who meet minimum qualifications and any special qualifications for the position to which they apply.
-The required preferences do not compel the University of Houston to appoint a veteran or disabled veteran.
-However, they do require that an eligible veteran or disabled veteran be appointed when the veteran’s or disabled veteran’s application assessment, combined with the veteran’s or disabled veteran’s preference, is equal to or higher than that of a non-veteran.
-For more information, please visit our Veterans Site.
+In compliance with Texas Government Code, Chapter 657, the University of Houston is committed to providing a preference in employment to applicants who are eligible for the military employment preference (including veterans and disabled veterans) and meet minimum qualifications for the job position to which they apply.
+The required preferences do not compel the University of Houston to employ an individual entitled to a military employment preference who is less qualified than another candidate.
+However, state law does require that the individual receive preference in employment over other applicants with the same or less qualification.
+For more information, please visit our Veterans Preference Site.

 Accommodation

 The University of Houston System (the “System”) adheres to the mandates of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the ADA Amendments Act of 2008, and the Texas Commission on Human Rights Act, as applicable.
 The System has developed this Reasonable Workplace Accommodations for Employees with Disabilities Policy to assist with the submission and processing of workplace accommodation requests.
-For more informatin on our policy, please visit: University Policy
+For more information on our policy, please see SAM 02.E.09.